 $87 a barrel, ladies and gentlemen.

-People telling me they thought the stupidest question that Tom Brokaw asked last night was asking Obama and um and McCain who their treasury secretary would be.
+Here is, remember now in a brilliant monologue a mere moments ago, people telling me they thought the stupidest question that Tom Brokaw asked last night was asking Obama and McCain who their Treasury Secretary would be.

 It's not a stupid question because there are people in important places who want to know that because the Treasury Secretary is now running the U.S. economy.